 The Women Writers Project is a long-term research project devoted to early modern women’s writing and electronic text encoding.
-Our goal is to bring texts by pre-Victorian women writers out of the archive and make them accessible to a wide audience of teachers, students, scholars, and the general reader.
-We support research on women’s writing, text encoding, and the role of electronic texts in teaching and scholarship.
+The project's goal is to bring texts by pre-Victorian women writers out of the archive and make them accessible to a wide audience of teachers, students, scholars, and the general reader.
+The project supports research on women’s writing, text encoding, and the role of electronic texts in teaching and scholarship.

-As part of the Digital Scholarship Group at Northeastern University, our staff are engaged in ongoing research into the technical and theoretical challenges of this work, and we share our expertise both at Northeastern and within the larger digital humanities community through papers, consultation, training workshops, and contributions to standards development.
+As part of the Digital Scholarship Group at Northeastern University, the WWP staff are engaged in ongoing research into the technical and theoretical challenges of this work, and we share our expertise both at Northeastern and within the larger digital humanities community through papers, consultation, training workshops, and contributions to standards development.
 Our published materials and resources for teaching are all freely available to the public.
-We also offer seminars and consultancy services to other projects.
+The project also offer seminars and consultancy services to other projects.